Optimal queue-size scaling in switched networks: Properties of SFA

-where we set $\bpi(\bmm-\be_i)$ to be $0$, if $m_i = 0$. {Consequently, $\bpi$ is given by expression } {Furthermore, if $\bpi$ can be normalized to a probability distribution, then $\bY(t)$ is positive recurrent, and in steady state, the residual workload of each route-$i$ packet in the network is distributed as $\bar{\mu}_i$, independent from $\bpi$, and }{is conditionally independent from the residual workloads of other packets, when we condition on the number of packets on each route of the network.} \end{theorem}
+Furthermore, if ${\bolds{\pi}}$ can be normalized to a probability distribution, then $\bY(t)$ is positive recurrent, and in steady state, the residual workload of each route-$i$ packet in the network is distributed as $\bar{\mu}_i$, independent from ${\bolds{\pi}}$, and is conditionally independent from the residual workloads of other packets, when we condition on the number of packets on each route of the network. \end{theorem}